2. Support tickets

 Have a descriptive subject line.

 Be specific and provide only relevant essential factual information about a problem (see following sections for details).
+Simple text-based cut and paste directly into your email is the best info we can use.
+Usually there are just a few lines.

 Be reasonable and polite.
 We know when something goes wrong, it’s very stressful.
 It’s stressful for us, too.